oneNutW0nder/butler/README.md

 # Butler HTTP Client and Webserver

-This repo will contain all coursework for CSEC-731

 ## Setup
 This project is designed to run on Ubuntu20.
 Please read everything below before installing any software.